NukeMail

 • PGP encryption support for forwarded emails

-• Browser extension makes creating aliases seamless
+• Browser extension makes creating aliases smooth

 Cons